Finaris/project-euler/README.md

 # Project Euler

-Attached to here are my solutions to various Project Euler problems.
-Although I do most of the work in Java, I do have some very basic solutions in C++.
+Attached to here are my solutions to various Project Euler problems (in Java, Python, and C++, with some overlap between the three).